Home - HomeschoolMath.net

 Multiply the denominators to get the denominator for the answer.

-The roundabout way Shortcut
+The roundabout way The shortcut

 5